ogallagher/hubble/readme.md

     - [x] add bubble.rotate(): all branches shift clockwise 1 step, all branches.branches rotate correctly and update their anchors
 - [x] server: change RESULT_MAX to be ~30
 - [ ] ...what to do with author bubbles
-    - [ ] ...add authors.json
+    - [x] add authors.json
         - [x] links
         - [x] name
         - [x] edit /curate handler to modify authors
-        - [ ] ...edit /games_append handler to modify authors
+        - [x] edit /games_append handler to modify authors
+            - [x] if game.author !found, add game.author to authors
+            - [x] if game.author found, add new links to author
+        - [x] show authors.links attached to games
-    - [ ] client: if no links are specified by the server, the default link is a google search of the game and the author: https://google.com/search?q=author+game&rls=en&ie=UTF-8&oe=UTF-8
+    - [x] client: if no links are specified by the server, the default link is a google search of the game and the author
+        - [x] for /search
+        - [x] for /featured
+        - [x] for /random
-    - [ ] ...edit curation and administration according to addition of author.links
+    - [x] edit curation and administration according to addition of author.links
         - [x] curator suggests author name and links
-        - [ ] ...admin: view game.authors bubbles
+        - [x] admin: view game.authors bubbles
-        - [ ] admin: reviews suggestions for new and existing authors to attribute to the game.
+        - [x] admin: reviews suggestions for new and existing authors to attribute to the game.
 Existing authors are a result of server’s /author search handler
-        - [ ] admin: can edit authors to modify author.links
+        - [x] admin can edit authors to modify author.links
+            - [x] client-side request
+            - [x] server-side /authors_replace handler
+        - [x] admin can delete authors
+            - [x] client-side request
+            - [x] server-side /authors_remove handler
     - [x] server: /author search handler (searches authors, not games by a given author)
-    - [ ] add searchByAuthor for games
+    - [x] add searchByAuthor for games
-        - [ ] server: modify games.byTag to include authors list
+        - [x] server: modify games.byTag to include authors list
-        - [ ] server: within searchGamesByTag, also check authors and add results to another search results array to have: nameResults, tagResults, and now authorResults
+        - [x] server: within searchGamesByTagAuthors, also check authors and add results to tagAuthorResults
-        - [ ] client: modify games.author.select() to open a search of games by that author
+        - [x] client: modify games.author.select() to open a search of games by that author
-        - [ ] client: add results by author to search bubble
+        - [x] client: add results by author to search bubble
-    - [ ] server: keep games array synchronized with authors array
+    - [x] ...server: keep games array synchronized with authors array
-        - [ ] game.authors pulls links from authors on demand
+        - [x] game.authors pulls links from authors on demand
-        - [ ] authors.remove() => when server tries to pull that author’s links for a game and returns null, that author is deleted from game.authors
+        - [x] ...authors.remove() => when server tries to pull that author’s links for a game and returns null, that author is deleted from game.authors
-        - [ ] authors.update() => if author.name changes, all games with that author must update to match
 - [ ] server: improve password encryption
     - [ ] picks a seed
     - [ ] scrambles using the seed, bounded with the remainder function.
 The resulting characters have multiple possible original characters.
     - [ ] appends the seed to the end of the code and stores in account.password
+    - [ ] client: encrypt passwords before sending them to the server for registration/login
 - [x] only this.bubbles.updateAnchor() if this.extension changes or window is resized
 - [x] server: fix /random handler
 - [ ] improve search functions by using the latter letters when hashing
-- [ ] consolidate tag, name, and author search types
+- [ ] unify tag, name, and author search results
     - [ ] client: attach all incoming search results to the search bubble
-    - [ ] ? client: for all tag and author auto-searches, fix references to search bubble
+    - [ ] client: for all tag and author auto-searches, fix references to search bubble
     - [ ] server: for each term, check name, then tag, then author, using a single results array
-- [ ] optimize hubble tree by using polymorphism on bubbles: bubble.select() does different things for different types of bubbles
+- [ ] lighten hubble tree by using polymorphism on bubbles: don't include all possible variations of bubble.select() for every bubble
 - [ ] mobile client: fix search.select()
 - [ ] ? client: fix admin game icon upload by taking care of multiple submissions
 - [x] add icons for the search bar, favorites menu, and windows and ios shortcut icons
+- [x] fix error: authors search with repeated results does not finish: forgot to include .length attribute for arrays
+- [x] fix error: admin.edit.author.link throws game retrieval error
-- [ ] server: unify game search results between byName, byTag, and byAuthor
+- [ ] fix error: server: games_remove handler: delete game icon as well as the game